a97marbr/kjellsys/README.md

 # kjellSYS
-Record keeping of software versions deployed at a organisation
+Record keeping of software versions deployed at an organisation